Adversarial Tradeoffs in Robust State Estimation: Introduction

 \textbf{Robust estimation and control:} Robustness in estimation and control has traditionally been studied from a worst-case induced gain perspective \citep{hassibi1999,zhou1998robust}.
-When perturbations are restricted to be $\ell^2$-bounded, this gives rise to so-called $\calH_\infty$ estimation and control problems.
+When perturbations are restricted to be $\ell^2$-bounded, this gives rise to $\calH_\infty$ estimation and control problems.
 Although widely known, and celebrated for their applications in robust control, $\calH_\infty$-based methods are often overly conservative.
-This conservatism can be reduced by using mixed $\calH_2/\calH_\infty$ methods \citep{khargonekar1996}, which blend gaussian disturbance assumptions with worst case disturbances.
-While such an approach is related to the adversarially robust Kalman Filtering problem that we pose, we note that it decouples the adversarial and stochastic inputs during design, leading to a fundamentally different tradeoff.
-We leave characterizing a connection between traditional and adversarial robustness to future work.
-More recently, \citet{al2020accuracy} have considered the robustness-accuracy tradeoff in data-driven perception-based control.
-However, the adversary in \citep{al2020accuracy} perturbs the covariance of the noise distribution, which is assumed to remain gaussian, whereas our adversary additively attacks each measurement, which is more aligned to the standard adversarial perturbations considered in machine learning contexts.
-Additionally, \citep{al2020accuracy} does not quantitatively analyze the severity of tradeoffs, but rather proves the existence of tradeoffs.
+This conservatism can be reduced by using mixed $\calH_2/\calH_\infty$ methods \citep{khargonekar1996}, which blend Gaussian and worst-case disturbance assumptions.
+While such an approach is related to the adversarially robust Kalman Filtering problem that we pose, we note that mixed $\calH_2/\calH_\infty$ decouples the worst-case and stochastic inputs during design, leading to a fundamentally different tradeoff.
+On the other hand, our method considers the stochastic and worst-case components jointly, finding the optimal filter robust to $\ell^2$-bounded disturbances \textit{given} the realizations of stochastic noise.
+We note the decoupling of worst-case and stochastic inputs allows mixed $\calH_2/\calH_\infty$ methods to guarantee stability under dynamic uncertainties.
+We leave similar guarantees for the filtering problem that we pose, and further characterizing connections between traditional and adversarial robustness to future work.
+More recently, \cite{al2020accuracy} have considered the robustness-accuracy tradeoff in data-driven perception-based control.
+However, the adversary in \cite{al2020accuracy} perturbs the covariance of the noise distribution, which is assumed to remain Gaussian, whereas our adversary additively attacks each measurement, which is more aligned to the perturbations considered in machine learning and robust control contexts.
+Additionally, \cite{al2020accuracy} does not quantitatively analyze the severity of tradeoffs, but rather proves the existence of tradeoffs.
+Our prior work \cite{lee2022performance} studies analogous tradeoffs to the ones in this paper arising in the setting of adversarially robust LQR, and bounds the severity of these tradeoffs in terms of the spectral properties of the controllability gramian.